uwaiseibna2/GAP/README.md

 ## PredictPositions

 The predictPositions function output a tab-delimited file containing predictive importance for each position in the genomic region, with position number in the first column and the Benjamini-Hochberg-adjusted p-value corresponding to predictive importance in the second column.
-Please note that, that the input number of genomic regions g=1 for this function with the transcript_id used for the previous function.
+Please note that, that the input number of genomic regions g=1 for this function.

 **Command Structure**